ChristopherPHolder/app-speed/README.md

 # UFO

-The purpuse of this repository it to create a simple way to run lighthouse user-flows online in a stable enviromemnt.
+The purpose of this repository it to create a simple way to run lighthouse user-flows online in a stable enviromemnt.
 It should have a web interface and allow users store and schedule user-flow audits.

 ## General architecture for user-flow runner